 If crunching numbers has always been one of your strong points, and you like the idea of a flexible career, where you could be instrumental in the growth and success of other businesses, then accountancy could be for you.

-Skeptical, or feel you are lacking in the right qualifications?
-Here at e-Careers we are ready to help, and have thought of five clear benefits to change your mind:
+If you're unsure if a career in accounting is right for you, or if you're skeptical, or feel you are lacking in the right qualifications, e-Careers are ready to help.
+To get you started, we have created five clear benefits to help you make up your mind:

 According to the Robert Walters Salary Survey 2016, a skills shortage in 2015 has led to a high demand of newly qualified and mid-level accountants, which has not only increased salary potential for Accountants with up to three years’ experience, but also highlights job security from the get go!

 No matter what the economy is doing, businesses large or small will always need the ongoing support of an accountant.
 Not only does this mean you will never be short of work, but also provides the opportunity for you to build long lasting relationships with your clients, helping them secure their own goals and objectives with you supporting the helm!

 With accountancy comes real job satisfaction, and we aren’t just talking about getting your mathematics correct.
 According to Accounting Web many accountants feel that there is nothing better than helping to transform the financials of a struggling or start-up business, and later watching them grow and develop as a result of your work and expertise.

 Hoping to embark on a new career in accountancy whilst juggling childcare?
 Thankfully, with accountancy comes flexibility, particularly if you’ve decided to be your own boss.
 Work from home around school hours, pick and choose the number of clients you want to support, and work on the days and times suited to you.
 These are just a few ways in which accountancy can be a flexible career option to work around your family life.